Turkish group seals Hull City takeover

 Last updated on .From the section Hull

-Championship club Hull City have been taken over by the Turkey-based Akun Medya Group.
+Championship club Hull City have been taken over by the Turkey-based Acun Medya Group.

 The deal has been approved by the English Football League and Acun have taken control with immediate effect.